ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #satp-alert-error-messages}

-SATP distinguishes between application-driven closures (terminations) and those caused by errors at the SATP protocol level.
+SATP distinguishes between session termination initiated by the user at the application layer from session termination cased by errors at the SATP protocol layer.

-## Closure Alerts
+A gateway can transmit an error message at any point in the SATP protocol flow to its peer gateway.

+The default action to be taken by the transitting gateway is to terminate the session immediately.

+Error messages at the SATP protocol layer is distinct from time-outs due to gateway crashes.

+## Session Termination Notification

-{: #satp-closure-alerts-section}
+{: #satp-session-termination-notification}

-The SATP client and server (gateways) must share knowledge that the transfer connection is ending in order to avoid third-party attacks.

-(a) closeNotify: This alert notifies the recipient that the sender gateway will not send any more messages on this transfer connection.
-Any data received after a closure alert has been received MUST be ignored.

-(b) userCanceledNotify: This alert notifies the recipient that the sender gateway is canceling the transfer connection for some reason unrelated to a protocol failure.

-These are enumerated in the appendix.
+TBD

 ## Connection Errors